Avian Influenza A Virus

 PPE availability for farms and facilities

-While farms and other facilities are encouraged to purchase and provide their own PPE, DHS is able to make some PPE available free of charge while supplies last.
+While farms and other facilities are encouraged to purchase and provide their own PPE, the Wisconsin Department of Health Services (DHS) is able to make some PPE available free of charge while supplies last.
 Eligible requesters include dairy farms, poultry farms, dairy processing plants, slaughterhouses (meat processing plants), or agencies supporting farm or slaughterhouse (meat processing) workers.
 Request free PPE.

 Infected animals act as hosts to influenza viruses by carrying the virus in their intestines and shedding it in bodily fluids, such as saliva, nasal secretions and feces.
 Other animals become infected when they come in contact with these fluids.